This site will always be a work in progress - suggestions welcome

 Beware of country names as part of the branding on a bottle.
 For instance, Greenland vodka is made and bottled in Denmark using water from Greenland.
 And most bottles with Danzig on the label are not from there.
 Beware also mistaking the bottler with the importer, who's name is often prominently displayed.
 This is especially true where the importer uses non-latin script (Chinese, Arabic etc) to show the country name.
 We have had a number of arguments with collectors who have managed to translate the importer's country name, assuming that that is where the bottle is from

 All Cognac is from France but some is bottled in other countries.
-Beware of so called Cognac from some Eastern European countries, notably Armenia, as this is not Cognac
+Beware of so called Cognac from some Eastern European countries, notably Armenia, as this is not Cognac, and Russia, although they bottle a lot of genuine Cognac also (usually it says Produce of France on the bottle if it is real Cognac).

 There is no 'perfect' way to categorise bottles but we believe that the criteria we have used is the best there is.
 If in doubt just look for the brand name - it should be cross-indexed.